IrisRizos/Unassigned_Protists_SSN/README.md

 By:
 * homogenising diverse metabarcoding datasets into a global dataset
-* clustering sequences based on similarity by a Se
+* clustering the sequences of the global dataset together based on similarity with a Sequence Similarity Network
+* exploring spatial and temporal distribution patterns of unknown sequence clusters

 ## Abstract